-Our real passion is blackcurrants: we grow blackcurrant plants in 6 hectares and we have more than 70 hectares of blackcurrant berries fields.
+Our real passion is blackcurrants: we grow blackcurrant plants in 6 hectares and we have more than 70 hectares of organic blackurrant berries.
 We are sure that blackcurrants is superfood for humans well-being and health.
 Here is why:

 Antioxidants & anthocyanins